AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 ###Classification

 Classification is the most important and prevalent type of task a data scientist normally performs.
-The idea is to view the problem in terms of a set of known predefined classes.
-The dataset reveals the class, sometimes called the label, of each individual record which usually represents a physical or virtual entity such as a car, disease or level of success.
+The idea is to view the problem in terms of a set of known, predefined classes.
+The dataset reveals the class, sometimes called the label, of each individual record, which usually represents a physical or virtual entity such as a car, disease or level of success.

-In short, the dataset or data stream has a nominal value already available and the data scientist needs to discover how to produce the correct class of a record based on the features of the object.
+In short, the dataset or data stream has a nominal value already available, and the data scientist needs to discover how to produce the correct class of a record based on the features of the object.
 For example:

 * Given a set of car features such as body type, top speed and engine specs, it would be possible to define the car model.
-* From millions of images of a set of ten types of vehicles, such as trucks, sedans, SUVs, coupes and hatchbacks, it would be possible to create a data mining model that is capable of identifying the type of the vehicle in an image.
-The set of features in this case would come from processing the pixels of the images.
+* From millions of images of a set of ten types of vehicles, such as trucks, sedans, SUVs, coupes and hatchbacks, it would be possible to create a data mining model that is capable of identifying the type of vehicle in an image.
+The set of features in this case would be derived from processing the image pixels.
-* From a dataset containing thousands of images of ten digits (0-9) that are handwritten by hundreds of people with different writing style, a model could be created that is capable of classifying the digits automatically.
+* From a dataset containing thousands of images of ten digits (0-9) that are handwritten by hundreds of people with different writing styles, a model could be created that is capable of classifying the digits automatically.
 Such a system is immensely helpful in automatically distinguishing the address of a letter automatically to disperse it to the correct pile in a post office.

-###Clustering
+### Clustering

 Clustering is the second prevailing task performed by a data scientist.
-In this case there is a dataset or data stream representing a set of objects but the dataset does not reveal what the label of a record is.
+In this case, there is a dataset or data stream representing a set of objects, but the dataset does not reveal what the label of a record is.
 The data records still need to be categorised or clustered into related sets to help with other tasks.

 For example, a set of social media users could be categorised into clusters of strongly connected groups based on their likes of specific kinds of products in order to target them with relevant adverts.

 ###Regression

 Regression is the task of developing a specific value rather than a class for a record.
-For example, to identify the price of a house based on set of its features, such as address, number of bedrooms, square footage, floors, open kitchen aspects, en-suits etc. In this case, a dataset of houses with their prices (label) is needed and a model needs to be built that predicts house prices, which can be used later with new houses coming to the market to correctly estimate their values.
+For example, to identify the price of a house based on a set of its features, such as address, number of bedrooms, square footage, floors, open kitchen aspects, en-suits, etc. In this case, a dataset of houses with their prices (label) is needed and a model needs to be built that predicts house prices, which can be used later with new houses coming to the market to correctly estimate their values.

 ##Supervised learning vs unsupervised learning

-**You might have realised that there is an important difference between classification and clustering; in classification the classes are known, while in clustering they are not.**
+**You might have realised that there is an important difference between classification and clustering; in classification, the classes are known, while in clustering, they are not.**

 The first task (classification) is called supervised learning due to this crucial difference.
 The answers of the model are supervised and adjusted when it learns to classify an object.